rhdeck/react-native-advanced-code-push/README.md

-# react-native-kotlin-code-push
+# react-native-advanced-code-push

- Codepush hooks for react-native-kotlin
+Codepush hooks for react-native-advanced